The Duffy Agency – Notary Public

 What’s The Notary’s Role?

-Your responsibility is to notarize the document itself.
+Your only responsibility is to notarize the document itself.
 Because the document is destined for another country, the notarization must be performed accurately to ensure that there aren’t any problems on the receiving end.
 For example, some judges presiding over adoption cases in other countries may reject documents not properly notarized.

 Keep in mind, also, that as with any notarized documents passing through a Notary regulator’s office, the paperwork will command particularly close scrutiny.
 Any notarial errors discovered may result in an enforcement action against you.